rohitl17/cab-dynamic-pricing/documentation/component_specification.md

 ![image_api3](./screenshots/image_api3.png)

 <br>
-<sup>*</sup> Partial implementation as the tokens were not available from the Uber or Lyft's developer platforms.
+<sup>*</sup> Implementation in progress as the tokens were not available from the Uber or Lyft's developer platforms.